Kishy1224/Deep_Learning_based_Corn_disease_classification-End-to-End-/README.md

 # Deep_Learning_based_Corn_disease_classification-End-to-End- and Architectural novelty using Customly designed Dilated and parallel convolutions CNN architecture
 The project aims at helping a farmer detect a whether their corn crop is diseased or not using mobile app.
-The model is created adhering to optimized usage of tensorflow,tensorflow lite,tensorboard  and Image preprocessing techniques
+The model is created adhering to optimized usage of tensorflow,tensorboard and Image preprocessing techniques

 # **Steps Involved**